TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 9\.
 What other information about Barnes &.
 Noble's Privacy Policy would I want to know?
 **1\.
 What is the personal information that we collect?**

-Depending on how you choose to interact with our stores and the Barnes &.
-Noble Websites, we may collect personal information from you, for example your name, e-mail address, billing address, shipping address, phone number and credit card information.
-We may also collect other information (i) regarding your interaction with Barnes &.
-Noble Websites. (ii) regarding your interaction with Barnes &.
-Noble mobile devices distributed and sold by Barnes &.
-Noble, including but not limited to NOOK® , NOOK Color™, NOOK Tablet™, NOOK Simple Touch™, NOOK Simple Touch with GlowLight™, NOOK® HD and NOOK® HD+ (collectively, "Device\[s\]"). (iii) regarding your interaction with any Barnes &.
-Noble mobile applications distributed or sold by Barnes &.
-Noble, including any related third party mobile device and user information (collectively "Retail Apps"), or (iv) that you otherwise provide to us, including your use of Devices, purchase history and online browsing of products and services.
-For more information about information collected through Retail Apps and Devices, read the Barnes &.
+Depending on how you choose to interact with the Barnes &.
+Noble enterprise, we may collect personal information from you, for example your name, e-mail address, billing address, shipping address, phone number, credit card information, date of birth and other persistent identifiers that can be used to personally identify you.
+If you rent, purchase or otherwise place orders for textbooks from Barnes &.
+Noble College Booksellers, we may also collect your student or faculty identification number, financial aid number, your driver license number and information regarding courses you enroll in or teach.
+We may also collect other personal information regarding your interaction with Barnes &.
+Noble Websites, Devices and Apps, including usage information, the items that you browse, purchase, download, read, watch and otherwise access, and your geographic location.
+For further details about personal information collected through Apps and Devices, please read the Barnes &.
 Noble Mobile Privacy Supplement.

 **2\.
 Why do we collect personal information?**

 We collect your personal information in an effort to provide you with a superior customer experience and, as necessary, to administer our business.
 It allows us to provide you with easy access to our products and services, with a particular focus on the items and programs that may be of most interest to you.
 For more information as to why we collect personal information, please see the section below entitled: "How do we use your personal information?"

 Your personal information also allows us to communicate with you about special offers, promotions, and other marketing programs and news that may be of interest to you.
-You always have the opportunity to unsubscribe from promotional emails by following the instructions included in each marketing email or by changing your preferences in your "MY B&N" account .
+You always have the opportunity to unsubscribe from promotional emails by following the instructions included in each marketing email or by changing your preferences in your account.

 **3\.
 How do we collect your personal information?**

-**(a).
-Information that you provide to us**
+**(a) Information that you provide to us**

 As a general matter, you can browse in our stores and on the Barnes &.
-Noble Websites without submitting your personal information to us.
-However, there are a number of circumstances in which you may need to provide us with your personal information.
-The most common of these circumstances include:
+Noble Websites without submitting your personal information to us, although we may receive and collect certain personal information automatically, as outlined in Section 3(b) of this Privacy Policy, including site analytics regarding our websites, information your Internet browser automatically sends when you visit our websites, and information collected by cookies.

 *   Making a purchase or placing an order
-*   Creating an account online or on a Device
+*   Creating an account or joining the Member Loyalty Program
-*   Enrolling in our Member loyalty program
-*   Enrolling in our Educator program
-*   Enrolling in our B&N Kids' Club™ program
-*   Submitting a customer review, a list, or other user-created content or participating in Barnes &.
-Noble Book Clubs
-*   Posting a blog, or participating in an online interactive community
-*   Signing up for Lark Crafts, Sterling Publishing, Inc. and Pixiq Email Newsletters
 *   Applying for a Barnes &.
 Noble MasterCard
-*   Creating a "My B&N" or "My NOOK" Profile
 *   Signing up for Invite-a-Friend Emails
-*   Contacting customer service
 *   Using specific features of your Device
 *   Contacting customer service
-*   Additional Website, Device or Retail App Features
+*   Additional Barnes &.
+Noble Website, Device or App Features
+*   Interacting with social networking sites
+*   Entering a sweepstakes or contest